cdfrdmn/data-science-template/README.md

 `pyproject.toml`.

 Congratulations!
-You have just created a reproducible data science project with useful tools.
+You have just created a reproducible data science project with data science tools already installed.

-### Install New Packages
+### How can I add more packages to this template?

-If you want, you can install more PyPI packages with:
+If you want, you can install more PyPI packages to this template with:
 ```bash
 $ poetry add <package-name>
 ```

+This will add your desired packages to the system build requirements file `pyproject.toml`.

 ## How to Share your Project